| Districts | Streets | Maps

 In the year 1885 they were purchased by E. Brain.

-2) The Foley Potteries
+The Foley Works

 The Foley Potteries